lambdaisland/kaocha/doc/01_introduction.md

 To use Kaocha you create a `tests.edn` at the root of your project, and run tests from the command line or from the REPL.

-Features include
+Features include:

 - Filtering tests based on test names or metadata
 - Watch mode: watch the file system for changes and re-run tests
 - Pretty, pluggable reporting
 - Randomize test order
-- Detect when interrupted with ctrl-C and print report
+- Detect when interrupted with Ctrl-C and print report
 - Fail fast mode: stop at first failure and print report
 - Profiling (show slowest tests)
 - Dynamic classpath handling